 Jim and John Harbaugh

 Speaking of football coaches, we’ll start the list with a pair of brothers who are arguably more famous than the Stoops brothers.
 In February 2013, Super Bowl XLVII featured brothers as opposing head coaches for the first time in that championship’s history.
-The Baltimore Ravens (John) beat the San Francisco 49ers (Jim) 34-31 that night in the Mercedes-Benz Superdome in New Orleans.
+The Baltimore Ravens (John) beat the San Francisco 49ers (Jim) 34-31 that night in the Caesars Superdome in New Orleans.

 Since taking over the head coaching job in 2008, older brother John has led the Ravens to the playoffs six times, including that Super Bowl victory.
 Jim left his coaching position in San Francisco after the 2014 season to become head coach at his alma mater, the University of Michigan.
 Since his departure, the 49ers are 15-33, and Michigan has returned to its former glory as a football power with the hard-nosed Harbaugh at the helm.